forcedotcom/source-deploy-retrieve/messages/sdr.md

 # suggest_type_header

-A search for the %s suffix found the following close matches:
+A metadata type lookup for "%s" found the following close matches:

 # suggest_type_did_you_mean